brinhosa/apidetector/README.md

 - **Multiple Protocols**: Option to test endpoints over both HTTP and HTTPS.
 - **Concurrency**: Utilizes multi-threading for faster scanning.
 - **Customizable Output**: Save results to a file or print to stdout.
+- **Verbose and Quiet Modes**: Default verbose mode for detailed logs, with an option for quiet mode.

 ## Getting Started